snowyu/secondary-cache.js/README.md

 * LRUCache(options|capacity): the LRU cache Class with expires supports.
   * options object
-    * capacity: the LRU cache max capacity size, defaults to unlimit. deletes the least-recently-used items if reached the capacity. capacity > 0 to enable the LRU.
+    * capacity: the LRU cache max capacity size, defaults to 1024. deletes the least-recently-used items if reached the capacity. capacity > 0 to enable the LRU.
     * expires: the default expires time (milliscond), defaults to no expires time(<=0). it will be put into LRU Cache if has expires time
     * cleanInterval: clean up expired item with a specified interval(seconds) in the background. disable clean in the background if it's value is less than or equal 0.
   * events:
     * `'add'`: triggle on a new key added to cache.